-It is Black History Month, so it’s only fitting that I pay my respects to all of the greats throughout Black American History.
+It is Black History Month, so it’s only fitting that I pay my respects to all of the greats throughout Black History.
 Personally, my Black History Month is celebrated 12 months out of the year.
-But until the told and untold history of Black Americans becomes a requirement throughout our grade schools and universities, then the annual event will continue.
-There’s been a lot of recent controversy surrounding this month due to the comments made by Actress/FOX News Contributor Stacey Dash.
+But until the untold history of African people becomes a requirement throughout grade schools and universities, this annual event will continue.
+There’s been a lot of controversy surrounding this month due to recent comments made by Actress/FOX News Contributor Stacey Dash.
 However, Actor Morgan Freeman did make similar comments regarding this celebration in a 2009 interview.

-But this is a time to pay homage to the Black American game changers, so I wanted to share with you all a few links to some classic black literature.
+This is a time to pay homage to the game changers throughout our history, so I wanted to share a few links to some classic black literature.
 For those who don’t know, I am an avid reader and I’m constantly expanding my library with African American scholars.
-With the help of a few intellectuals that I’ve connected with on my social media sites, I did find some pretty extensive lists.
+With the help of a few intellectuals that I’ve connected with on social media, I did find some pretty extensive lists.
 I hope that these books inspire you to learn more about your history and about others.